luizpvas/explicit/README.md

 You define API schemas by inheriting from `Schema::API`.
 The following methods are available:

 - `get(path)` - Adds a route to the schema.
-Use the syntax `/:param` for path params.
+Use the syntax `:param` for path params.
 For example: `get "/customers/:customer_id"`.
   - There is also `head`, `post`, `put`, `delete`, `options` and `patch` for other HTTP verbs.
 - `description(text)` - Adds a description to the endpoint.
 Markdown supported.
-- `header(name, schema)` - Adds a schema to the header.
+- `header(name, schema)` - Adds a header to the endpoint.
-- `param(name, spec)` - Adds a schema to the request param.
-It Works for params in the request body, query string and path params.
+- `param(name, spec)` - Adds the request param to the endpoint.
+It works for params in the request body, query string and path params.
 - `response(status, spec)` - Adds a response schema.
 You can add multiple responses with different formats.